-- A. To build their own homes in the SELF-HELP GRANT RECIPIENT'S construction program, using Rural Development and/or alternative financing. - B. To use their labor to the extent required and to pay for all materials and contracted labor and services used in the construction of their home, according to the directions of the SELF-HELP GRANT RECIPIENT, including costs associated with lot development and costs shared with other participants. - C. To purchase materials and contracted labor on a group basis whereby the building group utilized the same suppliers and contractors. - D. To use their best efforts to meet construction goals and objectives established by the group and the SELF-HELP GRANT RECIPIENT in performance of this agreement. - E. To work at all times in a safe manner, and to follow the Construction Supervisor's instructions in this regard. - F. To work on any house in their group and at any job as required by the Construction Supervisor. - G. To cooperate with other group members and the SELF-HELP GRANT RECIPIENT in the performance of the requirements as set forth in this agreement, and to conduct themselves at all times in a manner that will not disrupt or interrupt other group members in their performance of assigned tasks.
-It is agreed the Construction Supervisor has the authority to require removal from the job site of any individual whom the supervisor deems to be a disruptive influence to work requirements. - H. To follow the plans, budgets, blueprints, specifications and instructions of the SELF-HELP GRANT RECIPIENT and Rural Development in construction of their houses.
-(Change orders will only be allowed in accordance with Section XI following.)
+A. To build their own homes in the (INSERT ORGANIZATION NAME) 's construction program, using USDA Rural Development and/or alternative financing.
+B. To use their labor to the extent required and to pay for all materials and contracted labor and services used in the construction of their home, according to the directions of the (INSERT ORGANIZATION NAME), including costs associated with lot development and costs shared with other participants.
+C. To purchase materials and contracted labor on a group basis whereby the building group utilized the same suppliers and contractors.
+D. To use their best efforts to meet construction goals and objectives established by the group and the(INSERT ORGANIZATION NAME) in performance of this agreement.
+E. To work at all times in a safe manner, and to follow the Construction Supervisor's instructions in this regard.
+To work as directed by the Construction Supervisor.
+F. To work on any house in their group and at any job as required by the Construction Supervisor.
+G. To cooperate with other group members and NAME) in the performance of the requirements as set forth in this agreement, and to conduct themselves at all times in a manner that will not disrupt or interrupt other group members in their performance of assigned tasks.
+It is agreed the Construction Supervisor has the authority to require removal from the job site of any individual whom the supervisor deems to be a disruptive influence to work requirements.
+H. To follow the plans, budgets, blueprints, specifications and instructions of (INSERT ORGANIZATION NAME) and USDA Rural Development in construction of their houses.
+(Change orders will only be allowed in accordance with Handbook 3550-1, Chapter 5, Section 5.24 D. I. To allow the (INSERT ORGANIZATION NAME) to solicit bids and not to negotiate with or direct the work, or otherwise interfere with subcontractors and suppliers, unless authorized to do so by the Construction Supervisor.

-- I. To allow the SELF-HELP GRANT RECIPIENT to solicit bids and not to negotiate with or direct the work, or otherwise interfere with subcontractors and suppliers, unless authorized to do so by the Construction Supervisor. - J. To provide the SELF-HELP GRANT RECIPIENT written schedules of the hours they are available to work and to work the hours as assigned by the Construction Supervisor. - K. To review requests for payment as submitted by the SELF-HELP GRANT RECIPIENT and to sign checks for payment, acknowledging that if legitimate bills are not paid, property is subject to liens in accordance with state law.
-(See Section III, A.10. following.) - L. Not to move into the house that will become theirs or move personal property into that house until all the homes in the group are finalized by Rural Development and/or other appropriate officials. - M. To purchase (Builder's Risk) Homeowners Insurance as required by Rural Development, to be in force beginning with the date of loan closing.
-(See Section XIII following) - N. To attend all scheduled meetings as directed by the SELF-HELP GRANT RECIPIENT.
-(See Section V.D.4. following.) - O. To work as directed by the Construction Supervisor. - P. To attend all pre-construction training meetings offered by the SELF-HELP GRANT RECIPIENT. - Q. To close their loan account within (30) days of final inspection by Rural Development, unless otherwise extended by Rural Development. - R. To meet all other requirements as set forth in this agreement.
+- J. To provide the (INSERT ORGANIZATION NAME) written schedules of the hours they are available to work and to work the hours as assigned by the Construction Supervisor. - K. To review requests for payment as submitted by the (INSERT ORGANIZATION NAME) and to sign checks for payment, acknowledging that if legitimate bills are not paid, property is subject to liens in accordance with state law. - L. Not to move into the house or move personal property into that house until all the homes in the group are finalized by USDA Rural Development and/or other appropriate officials. - M. To purchase (Builder's Risk) Homeowners Insurance as required by USDA Rural Development, to be in force beginning with the date of loan closing.
+(See Section XIII following) - N. To attend all scheduled meetings as directed by the (INSERT ORGANIZATION NAME) .
+(See Section V.D.4. following) - O. To attend all pre-construction training meetings offered by (INSERT ORGANIZATION NAME) . - P. To convert their loan account within (30) days of final inspection by USDA Rural Development, unless otherwise extended by USDA Rural Development. - Q. To meet all other requirements as set forth in this agreement.